tnttodda/RegressionInType/InfiniteSearch1.lagda.md

       ∀ x y z → min (c (x , y)) (c (y , z)) ≼ c (x , z)

 From these properties, we can see clearly the relationship with a metric.
-In fact, an ultrametric (a metric with a generalised triangle equality property) can be defined using a closeness function easily:
+In fact, an ultrametric (a metric with a strengthened triangle equality property) can be defined using a closeness function easily:

     m : X × X → ℝ
-  m (x , y) ≡ 1 / c(x , y)
+    m (x , y) ≡ 1 / (c(x , y) + 1)

-Where, by convention, 1 / 0 ≡ ∞ and 1 / ∞ ≡ 0.
+Where, by convention, 1 / ∞ ≡ 0.

 ```agda
 record is-clofun {X : 𝓤 ̇ } (c : X × X → ℕ∞) : 𝓤 ̇ where